Lawrence & Wishart: Copyright issue on Marx/Engels Collected Works

-The Marx/Engels Collected Works (MECW) were published by Lawrence & Wishart, in collaboration with others, between 1975 and 2004 in 50 volumes, and is the most complete attempt at rendering their work in English.
+The Marx/Engels Collected Works (MECW) were published by Lawrence & Wishart, in collaboration with Progress Publishers of Moscow and International Publishers of New York City, between 1975 and 2004 in 50 volumes.
+This was and remains the most complete attempt at rendering their work in English.

 According to Andy Blunden, a volunteer at the Marxists Internet Archive (MIA), Lawrence & Wishart allowed the website to publish material from the MECW around 2005, but it was always an option of the publishers to revoke permission.
 This finally happened at the end of April 2014, when the publishers asked via email for the deletion of 1,662 files from the website, threatening legal action if MIA did not comply.
 Lawrence & Wishart has argued that the free reprints on MIA will affect its plans to issue MECW in a digital version in the near future, and its action is purely to ensure that it remains in business.

 By the end of April 2014, more than 4,500 individuals had signed a petition objecting to Lawrence & Wishart's decision to take action against MIA.
 In response to the criticism, Lawrence & Wishart in a statement said it had been "subject to a campaign of online abuse".